brmdv/machine-malfunction-detection/README.md

 ## Usage

-The trained models are saved as pickled Skykit-Learn files and can be found in the folder *saved_model/*.
+The trained models are saved as pickled Skikit-Learn files and can be found in the folder *saved_model/*.

 In [_predict.py_](predict.py), a function `predict_failure()` is available to predict whether a provided sound file is _normal_ or _abnormal_.
 If the machine type is provided, the correct pre-trained model will be selected automatically.
 The file can also be used dreclty in the terminal, to classify a sound file, e.g.